 Description: An adversary may buy, build, or steal International Mobile Subscriber Identity (IMSI) catcher to capture IMSI numbers from nearby phones in a target area.

 IMSI catchers are very similar to fake base stations but may not have full capabilities of the base station.
 IMSI Catcher terms has been traditionally associated with UE identity catching or location identification.
-Adversary may buy an IMSI Catcher from legitimate vendors selling products or build one with opensource code and generic radio transceivers.
+Adversary may buy an IMSI Catcher from legitimate vendors selling products or build one with open-source code and generic radio transceivers.
 Open-source code for software defined radio, or RAN test equipment, or simulators can be modified to create an IMSI catcher.

 Labelling: